isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-stink-bugs-eat/index.md

 ---
-[Stink](https://pestpolicy.com/stink-bugs-vs-bed-bugs/) bugs are pests commonly found in the garden but on some rare occasions, they make entry into our homes.� But do ever wonder what do stink bugs to survive?
+[Stink](https://pestpolicy.com/stink-bugs-vs-bed-bugs/) bugs are pests commonly found in the garden but on some rare occasions, they make entry into our homes.
+But do ever wonder what do stink bugs to survive?
 - Well, stink bugs are well known for their pungent smell.
 There are many species of stink bugs and you can tell from their different colours.
 - Though the most common colour is brown other colours ranges from brown to red, yellow and white.
 - Stink bugs have mouth parts that have needle-like appendages that help in the consumption and uptake of nutrients in their bodies.